elc73527/boon-docs/docs/Amber_overview.md

 ![Logo](../images/BoonLogic.png)

-# Boon Amber: overview
+# Overview of the Boon Amber

 Boon Amber is a real-time, self-configuring anomaly detection system based on unsupervised machine learning.
 Amber uses the Boon Nano clustering algorithm to build a rich, high-dimensional model of any data stream which is then employed to detect anomalies as departures from the learned data distribution.
 Amber assigns an **anomaly index** to *n*-space input vectors (or **patterns**) in real-time based on the extent to which any given pattern resembles, or departs from, inputs seen in the past.
 Each pattern is a sequence of **features** that encode numerical attributes of the data stream being monitored.

-## Examples of Data Streams
+## Examples of data streams

 * **Single sensor streaming data:**  Consecutive overlapping windows of the most recent *n* samples from a sensor timeseries form a natural collection of *n*-dimensional vectors.